 You have the idea, the vision, the funding and the motivation - you’re ready to get your tech business off the ground.
 Now all you need is someone to come along and, well, build your product.
 Time to hire a CTO?
 Not so fast.

 We recently hosted a Clubhouse session on the matter.
-Founder + Lightning's Marketing Director, Meg Dilnot, was joined by F+L CEO Campbell Williams, CTO Pawel Kamiski and Global Tech Director Leon James to discuss what a CTO does, how to find one and whether non-technical founders actually need one.
+Meg Dilnot and Campbell Williams, from Catapult Studio, were joined by Founder + Lightning's CTO Pawel Kamiski and Global Tech Director Leon James to discuss what a CTO does, how to find one and whether non-technical Founders actually need one.

 Do I need a CTO?

 The truth is, you probably don’t.